alirizaercan/eCommerce_Website_Greencat/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-- The project uses datasets from open data sources like Kaggle.
 - Thanks to the contributors of Flask, ReactJS, PostgreSQL, and the Python data science libraries.